epfl-ada/ada-2023-project-klech/README.md

 Given ChatGPT's propensity to engage in cycles - meaning it navigates to pages previously seen in its page path - we can remove intermediary pages and treat such cycles as the equivalent of a 'backtrack' (meanwhile, 'blacklisting' the concepts ChatGPT visits more than once in a game can prevent infinite cycles).
 We can then compute the proportion of backtracks that occur in a given round at the identity-pair level, plot the two identites' curves, and compare proportions with t-tests for each round in a given pair.

-Finally, our method for isolating 10 game pairs with sufficient variation involved standardizing selection variables (average rounds-to-goal, percentage of games completed, maximum page degree along game path) and finding (via a loop that terminates upon convergence) a sample that effectively maximizes the sum of selection variable sample variance **while also** yielding at least five distinct Wikipedia topic categories across pairs' goals.
+Finally, our method for isolating 10 game pairs with sufficient variation involved retaining game pairs played 25 times or more by humans, standardizing selection variables (average rounds-to-goal, percentage of games with backtracking, maximum page degree along game path) and finding (via a loop that terminates upon convergence) a sample that effectively maximizes the sum of standardized selection variable standard errors **while also** yielding at least five distinct Wikipedia topic categories across pairs' goals.

 ## Proposed Timeline